 Another example some traders will look at CNN's custom fear and greed index.

-In fact, it's very important to be able to define what constitutes a bullish vs bearish market.
+Truth be told, it's very important to be able to define what constitutes a bullish vs bearish market.
 That way you can learn which strategies work best within each, respectively.
-You have to build a playbook if you are a trader!
+You have to build a playbook if you are a trader or investor.

 Many people have opinions regarding bull and bear markets.
 Most investors and traders see a bull market as something that's better than a bear market.
 That's normal.
 Many traders and investors only know how to buy and sell stocks.
 Buy low, sell high.
 They don't always know technical analysis or how to short stocks.
 Or even how to buy puts, or sell spreads.
 It could be something they are of afraid of doing!
 (Hey that's understandable - some things that are unknown do appear scary!)